Expression Matters

 “Before a child talks, they sing.
 Before they write, they draw.
 As soon as they stand, they dance.
 Art is fundamental to human expression.” — Phylicia Rashad

-Welcome to the Artis the Artist Foundation
+Welcome to the Artis The Artist Foundation

-Our goal for 2023 is to award five $5,000 scholarships to deserving students.
+Our goal for 2026 is to award five $5,000 scholarships to deserving students.
 Help our music nonprofit continue to serve more communities today!

 Upcoming events & Announcements